linnarsson-lab/ceftools/README.md

 The most reliable and well-tested method is `std`, but `bands` can sometimes give a better fit.
 In both cases, the fitting algorithms have been tested only on data represented as absolute mRNA molecule counts per cell.
-If you have RPKM or TPM data, the fits may or may not converge and may be completely off (let us know what you find!.
+If you have RPKM or TPM data, the fits may or may not converge and may be completely off (let us know what you find!).

 ### Import